 The Ackerman Institute’s Gender & Family Project (GFP), The NYC Unity Project, and the Administration for Children Services (ACS) have joined forces to increase New York City’s capacity for family engagement and acceptance for transgender, gender non-conforming, and nonbinary (TGNCNB) youth.
-GFP is recruiting up to six NYC-based LGBTQ clinicians for the Family Engagement and Acceptance Training (FEAT); a free year-long didactic and clinical training in family therapy with TGNCNB youth.
+GFP is recruiting up to six NYC-based LGBTQ clinicians for the Family Engagement and Acceptance Training (FEAT); a grant funded year-long didactic and clinical training in family therapy with TGNCNB youth.
 The deadline to apply is July 9th, 2021.

 Applicants must meet the following criteria: